 At api.video, our goal is to make the process of working with video seamless.
 Principally, we do that via our APIs that make it really simple to encode, store, and deliver video worldwide.
 Another aspect, however, is that we need to make those APIs as accessible as possible via the tools that your company might already be using.

 Today, we're pleased to announce our new app on the Contentful marketplace.
-Our app makes it easy to bring video content to your websites and apps via Contentful and gives your entire team access to our powerful video APIs right from the Contentful user interface.
+Our app makes it easy to bring video content to your websites and apps via Contentful and gives your entire team access to our powerful video APIs (check out our API documentation) right from the Contentful user interface.

 In this post, we'll do a quick walkthrough on how to connect your api.video account to Contentful.

 - A free Contentful account